Economic benefit

 Once fully operational, the mine will generate an estimated $63 million per year from the production and export of gold, garnet, ilmenite, and zircon, boosting Grey District’s exports by 46% annually.

-The community will benefit from an 81% increase in mining employment and $6.6 million in wages per year – much of which will be spent locally, providing a significant boost to the West Coast economy.
+The community will benefit from an 81% increase in mining employment and $6.6 million in wages per year – much of which will be spent locally.

 Sense Partners’ report estimates the mine will create 57 directly employed jobs and 80 support jobs elsewhere in the economy, the majority of which are likely to be filled by local or regional residents.
 Other jobs will also be created for local mining and trucking contractors.

-More than $27 million per year will be spent on mining operations, most of which will be spent locally.
+More than $27 million per year will be spent on mining operations, most of it locally.

 Local tourism